duckdb-faiss-ext/duckdb-faiss-ext/README.md

 `faiss_search_filter` returns a list of structs with 3 fields: `rank` of type `INTEGER`, `label` of type `BIGINT`, and `distance` of type `DISTANCE`.
 The length of this list is fixed at `k`, even if an insufficient number of results is found - when the `label` field would correspond to `-1`.

-For context, the filter executes (approximately) the following query: `SELECT {filter}, {idselector} FROM {tablename} WHERE {filter}`.
-All the ids for which the filter is `1`, will be selected for search.
+For context, the filter executes (approximately) the following query: `SELECT {idselector} FROM {tablename} WHERE {filter}=1`.
+Only IDs for which the filter evaluates to `1` are included in the search results.
 The number of rows in `table` is assumed to be equal to the amount of vectors, or the extension might crash.
 Internally, this function creates a bitmap of size `n` where `n` is the size of the table, this operation is `O(n)`.
 To improve performance, make sure that the ids are incremental, in order, and start at a multiple of 64.
 This greatly helps the performance of creating the bitmap.

 ### faiss\_search\_filter\_set